PythonCoderUnicorn/Trek-EnginR/Trek_jargon.md

 ```

-Identify commands within file. → commands are sequential overrides of security fields runabout Pad A
-Computer run a level 3 sensor sweep of the Promenade
-Subspace device integrated into the isolinear coprocessor
-All weapon detectors are functional
-Holographic projector - creates omicron particle field then manipulates the field to form objects
-Stability loss = Subspace interphase pocket
-Implosive protomatter device (bomb)
-Impulse drive system
-Level 3 diagnostic
-Anti-proton scan
 Inertial dampeners failing
 Bypass the primary command pathway and cross connect the backup with the ODN
 Reroute the APT relay through the secondary buffer to get an indep terminal working [try to wipe Cardassian security]